Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

 ### D. Establishing a governance structure for administrating the Common Legal Platform

-To ensure that the CLP is in the interest of all, it also requires a governance (communing rules) structure that is aligned to the objective of neutrality, openness, and to form a trusted environment that supports innovations and new ideas.
+To ensure that the CLP is in the interest of all, it also requires a governance structure (commoning rules) that is aligned to the objective of neutrality, openness, and to form a trusted environment that supports innovations and new ideas.

    1. Objective of the governance structure